Best Dividend-Paying Altcoins and Cryptocurrencies 2023

 AscendEX, formerly known as BitMax, is a centralized cryptocurrency exchange launched in 2018.
 Last year, it rebranded to adopt the new name, which better reflects the team’s belief in the bright future of digital assets and avoids confusion with Bitmex, another crypto exchange.

-As of today, AscendEX handles about $100 million in trading volume per day.
+AscendEX currently handles almost $150 million in daily trading volume.
 At the end of 2021, the exchange admitted that it was hacked, with experts estimating that about $80 worth of digital assets had been stolen.
 Nevertheless, the Singapore-based exchange handled the situation and covered the stolen funds.

-The ecosystem is fueled by ASD (formerly known as BTMX), which represents an ERC-20 token.
+The ecosystem is fueled by ASD (formerly known as BTMX), representing an ERC-20 token.
 ASD holders can receive daily rewards and enjoy lower trading fees.
-About 80% of the profits made by the exchange are distributed as an ASD-staking bonus.
+Currently, holding the token can generate an APR of almost 8%.

 Users can buy the so-called ASD Investment Multiple Card, which can multiply the potential return.
 For example, if you have 10,000 ASD in your cash account and buy the card, the individual share of the platform distribution pool will be multiplied by 5.
 In other words, 10,000 ASD with Multiple Card has the same individual share as the investment of 50,000 ASD.